nonnontrivial/ctts/pc/README.md

 > prediction consumer.

-Pulls brightness observation messages off of the prediction queue and into postgres.
+Pulls brightness observation messages off of the prediction queue and:

+- inserts to postgres
+- broadcasts over websockets connection

 ```shell
 # connect to postgres instance